jackieaiko/Web-App-Recipe-Finder/README.md

 ### Description:
 This project is a recipe website called Jackie's Snackies.
 Users can explore and search for recipes they are interested in.
 They can also create a profile where favorite recipes are stored.
-Recipe pages can be liked, commented, and photos can be uploaded.
+Recipe pages can be liked and commented.

 ### Table of Contents:
 * Project Name